 Roles

-This is an Any Gender Any Role (AGAR) event which means that there's no restriction on who can enter which categories.
+There is no restriction on who can enter which categories.

 Changing / Switching Role